A model for configuration spaces of points: A simplification of and relations to the literature

 \begin{rem} The smaller model $\tgraphs_M$ (as well as $\tgraphs_M^\cutaol$) has the advantage that for $D\geq 3$ it is connected in the sense that each dgca $\tgraphs_M(r)$ is concentrated in non-negative cohomological degrees, and one-dimensional in degree 0.
-This can be shown by a simple degree counting argument, using the trivalence condition.
+This can be shown by a degree counting argument similar to Lemma \ref{lem:degree counting}, using the trivalence condition and the existence of at least one external vertex per connected component.
 Similarly, one sees that if in addition $H^1(M)=0$, then $\tgraphs_M(r)$ is finite dimensional in each cohomological degree. \end{rem}

 \begin{rem} The propagator $\phi_{12}$ established in Proposition \ref{prop:angular form} can be chosen such that $\int_{2} \phi_{12}\alpha=0$, where the integration is conducted along the fiber of the forgetful map $p_2 \colon \FM_M(2)\to M$, and where $\alpha$ is any of the chosen representative forms for the cohomology, see Convention \ref{convention} (see \cite{CM}).
 It would be desirable to show that $\phi_{12}$ may be chosen such that in addition $\int_{3} \phi_{13}\phi_{32}=0$, where the integration is performed along the fiber of the forgetful map $p_3 \colon \FM_M(3)\to \FM_M(2)$.
 In that case the above discussion could be considerably simplified, since the extra condition immediately renders the integral weights of all graphs with bivalent vertices zero.
 A propagator with this desired property has been constructed in the smooth setting in \cite[Lemma 4]{CM}.
 We expect that the proof carries over to the semi-algebraic setting.
 However, there is a technical difficulty due to our use of PA instead of smooth forms, whose resolution we leave to future work.
 Roughly speaking, the technical problem is that for a PA form $\beta\in \Omega(M\times N)$ one has to define a good notion of ``de Rham differential in the first slot'' $d_N \beta$. \end{rem}